 26 Best Money Habits (Saving, Budgeting, and Increasing Income)

-Home » Success Habits » 26 Best Money Habits (Saving, Budgeting, and Increasing Income)
+Home » Financial » 26 Best Money Habits (Saving, Budgeting, and Increasing Income)

-We have been told since we were children that “money can’t buy you happiness.”
+Since childhood, We have been told that “money can’t buy you happiness.”

-The fact of the matter is that this old cliche is only “mostly” true.
-A recent Cambridge University study shows that money can indeed buy happiness.
-At least up until a certain point.
+The fact is that this old cliche is only “mostly” true.
+A recent Cambridge University study shows that money can indeed buy happiness, at least up until a certain point.

-The breakpoint is when money habits are no longer a major issue causing problems in people's lives.
-Below this financial level increased money does indeed increase happiness.
+The breakpoint is when money habits are no longer a significant issue causing problems in people's lives.
+Below this financial level, increased money does indeed increase happiness.

-Generally, this number is set at around $50,000 dollars a year, but with improved money management, the number can be lower.
+Generally, this number is set at around $50,000 a year, but with improved money management, it can be lower.

-When it comes to money and happiness all we need to do is ensure that money is not the everyday problem it can sometimes be for those with lower income levels.
+When it comes to money and happiness, all we need to do is ensure that money is not an everyday problem—it can sometimes be for those with lower income levels.

-This better money habits guide will show you how to treat money the right way: so that it lasts and works for you.
+This better money habits guide will show you how to treat money correctly: so that it lasts and works for you.
 We can't help you make more money, but if you learn how to be a better saver, your money can go a lot further than it does.

 As your everyday spending habits change, so will your overall financial situation.
-With discipline and deliberate action, you can build a few good money habits into your day that will lead to a positive impact on your financial life.
+With discipline and deliberate action, you can build a few good money habits into your day that will positively impact your financial life.

-To get started with these tips, we recommend getting a “baseline” of your full financial picture.
-The quick way to do this is to get a free credit score (and report) from this site.
+To start with these tips, we recommend getting a “baseline” of your full financial picture.
+This site offers a quick way to get a free credit score (and report).

 1. Minimize Credit Card Debt

 Debt is not always a bad thing.
-Debt allows us to purchase a home while we are young enough to have years of enjoyment.
-Debt allows us to buy a vehicle when the upfront costs might keep us from affording one for many years.
+It allows us to purchase a home while we are young enough to enjoy years of enjoyment, and it allows us to buy a vehicle when the upfront costs might keep us from affording one for many years.

-Certain debts can be a friend, but most debts can also cause a lot of problems.
-Surveys show that 38.1% of American households are in credit card debt, with the median debt being 5,700 per person.
+Certain debts can be friends, but most debts can also cause problems.
+Surveys show that 38.1% of American households have credit card debt, with the median debt being 5,700 per person.

-Credit card debt is specifically bad because it is not for those “big” investments like a car and home, but for stuff that could often be lived without.
+Credit card debt is specifically harmful because it is not for those “big” investments like a car and home but for stuff that could often be lived without.

-Being able to eliminate debt and build savings will certainly remove some major stressors and unhappiness from your life.
-Therefore, the most important money habit is to simply reduce credit card debt (here are 33 ideas to help you get started).
+Eliminating debt and building savings will certainly remove some major stressors and unhappiness from your life.
+Therefore, the most important money habit is to reduce credit card debt (here are 33 ideas to help you get started).

-Finally, if you already have a high balance on your credit card(s), then you can use a service like Payoff to consolidate everything into one simple monthly payment that can also raise your credit score.
+Finally, if you already have a high balance on your credit card(s), you can use a service like Payoff to consolidate everything into one simple monthly payment, which can also raise your credit score.

 Creating financial SMART goals can help you clear debts faster.
 Learn how to create SMART goals by watching the video below: